rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## Location tracking

-> **Warning:** The SDK does not _actively_ track the device's location even if the user has granted access to the app and the RAnalyticsManager::shouldTrackLastKnownLocation property is set to `true`.
+> **Warning:** The SDK does not _actively_ track the device's location even if the user has granted access to the app and the `shouldTrackLastKnownLocation` property is set to `true`.
 Instead, it passively monitors location updates captured by your application.

 > Your app must first request permission to use location services for a valid reason, as shown in Apple's [CoreLocation documentation](https://developer.apple.com/documentation/corelocation?language=objc). **Monitoring the device location for no other purpose than tracking will get your app rejected by Apple.**

 > See the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.

 Location tracking is enabled by default.
-If you want to prevent our SDK from tracking the last known location, you can set RAnalyticsManager::shouldTrackLastKnownLocation to `false`:
+If you want to prevent our SDK from tracking the last known location, you can set `shouldTrackLastKnownLocation` to `false`:

 ```swift
 AnalyticsManager.shared().shouldTrackLastKnownLocation = false